Loading

 Style of play

-Dubbed the "Lebanese Messi" (Arabic: ميسي لبنان) by some, Maatouk is capable of playing in different positions in attack.
-Indeed, while initially starting as a centre-forward, he matured into a winger later on in his career.
+Dubbed the "Lebanese Messi" (Arabic: ميسي لبنان) by some, Maatouk is capable of playing in various positions in attack.
+Initially starting as a centre-forward, he matured into a winger later in his career.
 Not only is Maatouk a goal poacher, but he is also able to make the most of his natural abilities, mainly his pace and dribbling.
 He is known for his great vision and ability on the ball to create scoring opportunities for his teammates.
 The fact that he can also use both feet equally makes him a very versatile player.
 Maatouk is also a free kick specialist.
 While traditionally a left winger, during the 2020–21 season Maatouk was deployed as an inside-forward on the right, cutting inside to create attacking chances.
+Beyond his technical prowess, Maatouk’s disciplined approach is shown by his fair play record during his time in the United Arab Emirates; over 168 matches, he received only five yellow cards — all for goal celebrations, not fouls — and no red cards.

 In 2012, Lebanon national team's coach Theo Bücker described Maatouk as a player who "comes around every 10 years" and "is almost impossible to substitute."
 His manager at Ajman, Abdulwahab Abdulkadir, praised Maatouk's speed, ability to beat many players, and hard work.
 Additionally, Diego Maradona called him an "outstanding" player.
 Miodrag Radulović, Lebanon's coach during the 2019 Asian Cup, characterized Maatouk as a "leader" and "a really good player", considering him "one of the very best players in the Middle East" and "right at the top level".